-One of a litter of seven Pig sites across the country, Bridge Place will not disappoint.
+One of a litter of eight Pig sites across the country, Bridge Place will not disappoint.
 Whether a weary traveller in need of a hearty meal and some respite, or a weekend reveller who desires a relaxing break from their humdrum working week, this venue has it all.

 And indeed, the intriguing old building has seen it all through its many years of existence, and over the past four decades has played host to some wild parties and bands including Led Zeppelin in the 1970s.

 Many period features await you, from huge warming fireplaces to secret stairways and endless nooks and crannies to tuck yourself in with a book or a glass of something delicious.

 Food at the Pig will play a central role during your visit, with dishes prepared using ingredients from the garden.